bplmaps/lmec-main-site/content/articles/newton-by-map.md

 Hosiery usually means stockings, although in this case it could also be a euphemism for all ladies' undergarments.
 Shoddy is a type of recycled wool or wool fabric made by shredding wool rags and reconstituting them.

 {{< figure src="/uploads/2021-05-10/14572707649_7a71d3b453_k.jpg" caption="" class="figure-center" >}}
-This image of a shoddy picker and more info on shoddy and its partner mungo [here](https://historyhouse.co.uk/articles/shoddy.html).
+This image of a shoddy picker as well as more info on shoddy and its partner mungo [here](https://historyhouse.co.uk/articles/shoddy.html).

 ### Explanations